-Rodenticide exposures have been on the ASPCA Animal Poison Control Center’s Top 10 list for many years and were the top exposure for many states in 2014—and it’s unlikely that pets are going to stop eating them anytime soon.
+Rodenticide exposures have been on the ASPCA Animal Poison Control Center’s Top 10 list for many years and—and it’s unlikely that pets are going to stop eating them anytime soon.

-Often owners are able to provide information about the brand or type of rodenticide their pet ingested, but how do you proceed when that information isn’t available?
+Often owners can provide information about the brand or type of rodenticide their pet ingested, but how do you proceed when that information isn’t available?

 Use What You Know

 There are some bits of information that can help you narrow down the type of exposure; however, appearance is not one of them.
-Unfortunately, manufacturers do not make a point of making their bait look different than other brands, nor do they make baits with different active ingredients look different.
+Unfortunately, manufacturers do not make their bait look different than other brands, nor do they make baits with different active ingredients look different.

 So know what is on the market and what it’s used for.
-In the United States baits specifically labeled for mice and rats typically have anticoagulant, bromethalin or cholecalciferol for their active ingredient.
+In the US, baits specifically labeled for mice and rats typically have anticoagulant, bromethalin, or cholecalciferol for their active ingredient.

-There are several other toxins that can be used for rodenticides but they are either illegal or have restricted use in the U.S. (sodium fluoroacetate , aldicarb, strychnine) or are marketed as gopher or mole bait (zinc phosphide).
+Several other toxins may be used illegally for rodenticides, including sodium fluoroacetate , aldicarb, strychnine.
+Others may have restricted use in the US and be marketed as gopher or mole bait (zinc phosphide).

 Consider Each Possibility

 Break down what the concerns and risks would be for each type of bait.